Rating based on our Ancestry review

 - Ancestry location: Lehi, Utah, United States

-- Products: DNA-based genetic genealogy test and diagnostic test (a recent addition)
+- Products: Ancestry Health, Ancestry DNA.
+DNA-based genetic genealogy test and diagnostic test (a recent addition)

-- Reporting: ethnicity estimates, finding relatives, health and wellness reports
+- Reporting: Estimates ethnicity, finds relatives, reports on health and wellness

 - Data download: available in Ancestry data format